Most people judge a product by its packaging.

 1. Product packaging and design should appeal to your target audience

 First, it’s important that you really know your market.
-Some packages are made specifically to be used and handled by a certain type of customer.
+First, it’s important that you really know your market.
+Some packages or custom boxes are made specifically to be used and handled by a certain type of customer.

 If you are targeting young girls with a new cosmetics line, then color psychology and an ultra feminine design may work well.
 The same cosmetics line, may not appeal to a different customer whose buyer persona is more edgy.